mdiep/composition-talk/The Composition and Decomposition of Software.md

     - We tend to resist creating new types
     - But more classes/structs/enums aren’t a bad thing
 4. This is a challenge in the stateful world of apps
-  * Views and VCs are stageful objects, so you can’t operate on them with Functional
+  * Views and VCs are stateful objects, so you can’t operate on them with Functional
   * But you can still feed them data with Functional
   * And you can still implement them with Functional